 I booked tickets for 2, for my mam and wondering if there would be someone else to go as I didnt think I would enjoy it, but boy was I wrong.
 It was absolutely spectacular.
 I wanted to come back for the 19.00 showing haha, but obviously I couldnt have lol.
 It was amazing and I enjoyed every last part of the show.
 Well done everybody who took part.
 I was glued to the stage. :)

 117 Westgate Road,

 Accessible Seating TicketsTo better accommodate your needs, the Tyne Theatre & Opera House has requested that all accessible seating ticket accommodations be solicited only through their representatives.
-Please contact Tyne Theatre & Opera House representative for further help with your ticket purchase.* Advance ticket purchase may be required.
+Please contact the Tyne Theatre & Opera House box office on 0191 260 6066 for further help with your ticket purchase.
+Advance ticket purchase may be required.

 For those with difficulty operating a telephone, please email email@example.com.Please note this email address is only for patrons who cannot operate a telephone – all other enquiries should be made via the number above

 PregnancyIf pregnant, we strongly advise that you discuss the situation with your GP and take their advice, as well as considering the following:

 - The type of event, i.e. heavy rock concert with lots of bass/vibration